 The library on the first floor is not to be missed.
 It holds more than 1,000 curated books for guests and visitors to enjoy with a cup of tea.
 There’s also the property’s signature restaurant, Indigo on the rooftop, with a stunning terrace for the winter time.
 Lifestyle elements include an outdoor pool, a gym, and a spa promoting the Bahraini brand Green Bar.

 If there is one drawback to staying at The Merchant House at the moment, it is the location.
 Yes, it’s next to the retro-styled faux-historic Bab el-Bahrain souk area, but a souvenir-hunting type of getaway isn’t for everyone.

 The hotel is great for those staying in the city for business meetings nearby, but one can imagine it being quite tricky to lure visitors away from the more upscale Bahrain Bay area near the seafront.
 According to the hotel’s management, this has been accounted for.
 The Merchant House has arrived at a time when the surrounding area is being renovated to attract more visitors to downtown Manama.
-Judging by the progress, this will be become one of the Bahrain’s ‘must-visit’ places over the next year.
+Judging by the progress, this will become one of Bahrain’s ‘must-visit’ places over the next year.